COLLEGE OF ENGINEERING & SCIENCE

-1. Students are eligible for Graduate Assistantship and Teaching Assistantship awards starting the first quarter of enrollment.
+1. Students are eligible for assistantship awards starting the first quarter of enrollment.

-2. To be eligible for financial support during the first quarter of graduate enrollment, a new master of science student should have a GRE score of higher than 300 or an undergraduate GPA of at least 3.5.
+2a.
+To be eligible for financial support during the first quarter of graduate enrollment, a new master of science student should have a GRE score of higher than 300 or an undergraduate GPA of at least 3.5.

-3. Currently enrolled students who do not have assistantships would be considered for support as positions become available, provided their Louisiana Tech Graduate GPA is at least 3.25 on courses in their Plan of Study.
+3. Currently enrolled students who do not have assistantships are considered for support as positions become available, provided their Louisiana Tech Graduate GPA is at least 3.25 on courses listed in their Plan of Study.

 Vincent A. Forte Graduate School Scholarship

-4. Applications will be available to all eligible College of Engineering and Science by Oct.
+3. Applications are available to all eligible College of Engineering and Science students by Oct.
 1.

-The Mercedes-Benz Fellowship award is available annually to a graduate student specializing in the area of Engineering.
-The amount is determined by the earnings of the Mercedes-Benz Endowment.
+The Mercedes-Benz Fellowship award is available to a doctoral student specializing in an area of engineering.
+The amount of the award is determined by the earnings of the Mercedes-Benz Endowment.

 Minority Doctoral Fellowship Program

-These fellowships are available to qualified African-American doctoral students.
+Minority Doctoral Fellowship Program fellowships are available to qualified African-American doctoral students.
 The program was created to encourage and assist African-American students to pursue doctoral degrees and become college-level teachers.
-The ultimate goal is to increase the available pool of qualified minority applicants for college-level faculty positions.
+The goal is to increase the pool of qualified minority applicants for college-level faculty positions.
 The Minority Doctoral Fellowship includes a cash stipend of $15,000 per year for a maximum of four years.
-Evaluation and selection are based upon the applicant’s academic record, a brief statement of professional intentions, and a personal interview.
+Evaluation and selection are based on the applicant’s academic record, a brief statement of professional intentions, and a personal interview.
 Strong preference will be given to Louisiana residents.
-Fellows are expected to devote full time to study and research.
-The award requires a commitment to teaching at least one academic year per year of scholarship support and provides support for up to a maximum of four years.
+Fellows are expected to devote full-time efforts to study and research.
+The award requires a commitment to teaching at least one academic year per year of scholarship support.

 Additional Information on Financial Support